 Paige is an enthusiastic dog mom to two rescue pups, Zoey and Piper, and loves making them lots of treats and exploring dog friendly restaurants and wineries.
 She is also a fantastic photographer and often has her equipment along with her.
 In her free time, you will likely find her discussing the meals she is planning or sharing her homemade treats with dogs and humans alike.

-Six months later Jean jumped at the chance to join the Emeritus team and is loving every second of it, from helping out in the tasting room to running the company’s social media accounts.
+Six months later Jean jumped at the chance to join the Emeritus team and is loving every second of it, from helping out in the tasting room and with club shipments to running the company’s social media accounts and website.
+(Say hello to the writer of the E-Files!)
 When her husband proposed, Hallberg Ranch was the natural choice for their engagement photos.

 Thank you for your interest in our family-owned winery and dry farmed, estate grown Pinot Noirs!
 Joining our mailing list is the best way to stay up to date on all things Emeritus.
 You’ll receive notifications of new releases, events, special offers, and more.
 We look forward to sharing our wines with you in the future!